cloverseu/gitproc/readme.txt

 Thie file is to learn git
-GiT is a version control system
+Git is a version control system git is free